Josephcc2/Custom-Architecture/README.md

 This will load `layers/research.py` as the active pipeline.

 ### `layers/` Folder
 Contains one or more pipeline definition scripts.
-Each file is self-contained and must expose three module-level names:
+Each file is self-contained and must expose four module-level names:

+- **`context`** — shared background included in every agent's prompt, regardless of layer (e.g. framing the agents as collaborators in a multi-model pipeline).
-- **`topic`** — the subject the pipeline works on (used inside layer prompts).
+- **`task`** — the task the pipeline works on (used inside layer prompts).
+Unlike a short topic, this can span multiple lines or paragraphs to capture as much detail as the task needs.
 - **`goal`** — a plain English description of what the final output must satisfy for the vote to pass.
 Only used when voting is enabled.
 - **`layers`** — the ordered list of `Layer` objects that make up the pipeline.

-To add a new pipeline, create a new `.py` file in the `layers/` folder with those three names defined, then update `layers_file` in `config.yaml` to match.
+To add a new pipeline, create a new `.py` file in the `layers/` folder with those four names defined, then update `layers_file` in `config.yaml` to match.
 No changes to `main.py` are needed.
 ### Layer Parameters

 | Parameter | Type | Default | Description |